leaflabs/libmaple/docs/source/arduino/static.rst

 the first time a function is called.

 .. note:: This is only one use of the ``static`` keyword in C++.
-It has some other important uses that are outside the scope of this documentation; consult a reliable C++ reference for details.
+It has some other important uses that are not documented here; consult a reliable C++ reference for details.

 Example
 -------